inmanta/inmanta-core/docs/dashboard/dashboard.rst

 - Clear: Clears the environment.
 This will remove all versions and compilations.
 It does not decommission the currently deployed model.

 .. note::
-    When using clear followed by a recompile, the version number will be incremented as if the previous version are still there, but these versions will no longer be present.
+    When using ``Clear`` followed by a ``Recompile``, the version number will be incremented as if the previous versions were still there, but these versions will no longer be present.

 The Version Overview
 --------------------